General Election: November 8

 Midterm elections historically generate lower voter turnout than presidential elections.
-About 50–60% of voters over the past 60 years cast ballots in presidential races, while only about 40% of those eligible to vote went to the polls in the midterms.
-It's vital we turn out this election.
-Turnout is likely to determine who controls Congress and its ability to implement or block the President's agenda.
+Over the past 60 years about 50–60% of voters cast ballots in presidential races, while only about 40% of those eligible to vote went to the polls in the midterms.
+Duval County turnout for this year's August 23 primary was a mere 28%.
+This November turnout will likely determine who controls Congress - and with it the ability to implement or block the President's agenda.
+If you are outraged by the Republican party’s assaults on voting rights, abortion rights, and the legitimacy of our electoral system, now is the time to do all you can to ensure Democratic victories up and down the ballot – in Florida and across the country.

 November 8, 2022